 Introduction

 Fecal microbiota transplant (FMT) is recognized as a promising therapy for inflammatory bowel disease, in particular ulcerative colitis (UC) [1,2].
-According to meta-analyses, half of the UC patients receiving FMT display a response to treatment, and one third achieve clinical remission of their symptoms after FMT [3–6].
+According to meta-analyses, half of the UC patients receiving FMT display a response to treatment, and one third achieve clinical remission of their symptoms [3–6].
 Across four randomized, placebo-controlled studies (RCTs) [7–10], 28% of FMT and only 9% of placebo recipients achieved remission [4].
 Despite this potential, the mechanism by which FMT improves gut health is not known, which hinders attempts to increase its efficacy.
 In addition, the role of the gut microbiome in the etiology of UC is unsettled; the composition of the gut microbiome is known to differ in UC cases compared to healthy controls but it remains unclear if these differences are a major cause of the disease or a result of underlying inflammation [11,12].
 Understanding how FMT facilitates remission may shed light on the underlying biology of UC and potentially enable the development of novel therapies.

 Parameters maximizing the efficacy of FMT for UC have not yet been established, and extensive study-to-study variation in treatment protocols has made comparisons challenging.
 Many studies use antibiotic pretreatment to diminish the patients’ own baseline microbiomes before FMT (e.g. [13,14]), and a recent meta-analysis has found higher efficacy in studies using this approach [6], but none of the four published RCTs used antibiotics in this way [7–10].